Introduce Yourself: Songs

 The re-recorded version of "We Care a Lot" features updated, more topical, lyrics, and removes references to Madonna, Mr. T, Run D.M.C. and The Smurfs.
-In 2009, Chuck Mosley would go on to re-recorded the song again for his band Chuck Mosley and VUA and their album Will Rap Over Hard Rock for Food.
+In 2009, Chuck Mosley would go on to re-record the song again for his band Chuck Mosley and VUA and their album Will Rap Over Hard Rock for Food.
 This third version again had updated, topical lyrics, with Mosley saying in 2016 that the song's overall lyrical focus was on topical events.
 The title track "Introduce Yourself" was originally called "The Cheerleader Song".
 It was written on Faith No More's first nationwide tour of the United States in 1986, as they were on their way from South Dakota to Portland, Oregon, and driving through Missoula, Montana.
 Keyboardist Roddy Bottum became inspired to write the song when the band went to a truck stop for coffee.
 He came up with the lyrics on the next leg of the journey, while sitting in the passenger seat of the band's Dodge.

 Regarding the song "Death March", singer Chuck Mosley said in 1988, "A friend of mine, doing a lot of drugs, just went out in the ocean and drowned.
 I used to be on the beach all the time and I got the feeling that he was so fucked up when he drowned that he doesn't even realise he's dead.
 He's out there, still swimming around.
 'Death March' is someone talking to their dead lover, the soul lingering on."